lenesk/sokolova.dk/forberedelse-proeve-i-dansk-2.md

 You must be able to write and understand simple spoken and written Danish (A2 level is enough).

 ## What to expect from the course
 You will get training in all the components of PD2: reading comprehension, written expression, and oral communication.
 After the day's programme, you will be sent homework as well as course notes.
-The course required around 6 hours of regular self-study per week.
+The course required around 6 hours of regular self-study per week including submission of assignments in reading and writing.

-## Teaching materials & Practical information
+## Teaching materials & practical information

 There is a maximum of 10 participants.
 Registration is on a first-come, first-served basis.

 You need to have a book 'Bliv klar til PD2', the teacher will provide you with other materials.